scholacantorum/public-site/home/gala.md

 ---
 title: Gala
+resources:
+- name: Gala_Cover.jpg
+- src: /home/Gala_Cover.jpg
+- title: An Evening of Jazz in the Big Easy
 weight: 3
 ---

 {{% imgfloatleft Gala_Cover.jpg "An Evening of Jazz in the Big Easy" %}}

 Schola's festive Gala brings the excitement of New Orleans to the Bay Area!
 Join us on **Friday, April 22**